uas-at-ucla/suas-2019/SETUP.md

 ### Windows Setup
 Linux is the premiere way want to develop all of our code.
 Ubuntu 16.04 is the recommended distribution due to its popularity, functional device drivers, and low-risk of bugs.
 You can install Linux in three ways:

 1. Install a Virtual Machine.
-See MacOS Setup.
+See below.
 If you are unsure whether you want to pursue a career in Computer Science, then it's highly recommended to just stick with a virtual machine client and to ignore the other options.
+2. Using the Ubuntu Bash.
+   More info to be released.
-2. If you have a working Windows machine, you can [dual boot](https://www.youtube.com/watch?v=qNeJvujdB-0) it to run Ubuntu natively on your own machine.
+3. If you have a working Windows machine, you can [dual boot](https://www.youtube.com/watch?v=qNeJvujdB-0) it to run Ubuntu natively on your own machine.
 If you had never setup a Linux installation before, it's recommended to watch the whole video first before you actually start tinkering your device.
 Moreover, you will need to [disable